johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ## Task 2: Hands-on with ChatGPT
 In all these tasks, you will continue working on the **team repo** where you submitted your previous lab tasks.

-In the tasks below you will be adding files to your team repository according the provided instructions.

-* **Note 1: To keep your team repository code organised, teams should discuss the appropriate folder names for each of the tasks below.**
-The folder names should be clearly described in the report for ease of grading.
-Remember to also put your name identifiers to avoid cases where a teammate selected the same name
+You will engage in practical exercises leveraging ChatGPT to enhance code quality, documentation, and understanding.

-**For example**: In Task 2.1 below you could choose to name your file `yournames_<whatever code snippet name you want>`.
+* **Organizational Guidelines**: Ensure your team repository remains organized by discussing appropriate folder names for each task and clearly documenting them in the report.
+Additionally, add unique identifiers, such as your names, to filenames to avoid potential conflicts. **For example**: In Task 2.1 below you could choose to name your file `yournames_<whatever code snippet name you want>`.
-* **Note 2**: Since you already know the steps involved in opening a pull request on a team repository, in the tasks below I will not labor explaining the steps.
-You should figure out yourself.
+* **Pull Request Process**: Familiarize yourself with the steps involved in opening a pull request on your team repository.
+Instructions for this are intentionally omitted, encouraging independent problem-solving and skill development.
-* **Note 3**: In each of the tasks, you will first open a pull request with the code snippet that needs to me modified.
-After incorporating ChatGPT suggestions you will update the pull request.
+* **Verification and Collaboration**: Each task involves initiating a pull request with the code snippet requiring modification.
+After incorporating ChatGPT suggestions, update the pull request accordingly.
+Thoroughly verify suggestions to prevent potential issues, ensuring adherence to best practices, readability, and functionality.
+Test the code with diverse inputs and seek peer feedback to independently verify improvements.
-* **Note 4**: **Verify Suggestions to Prevent Hallucinations**: In each and every task, you should perform a verification step.
-After implementing the suggested changes, thoroughly review the code to ensure that it aligns with best practices, improves readability, and maintains functionality.
-Test the code with various inputs to validate its correctness and effectiveness.
-Additionally, consider seeking feedback from peers to validate the improvements independently (at least one teammate should review the code).
-This verification step ensures that the provided suggestions are not solely based on ChatGPT's recommendations but are genuinely beneficial enhancements to the codebase and avoid any potential hallucinations.
-If everything looks fine, merge the pull request into the team repository or the individual repository according to the instructions of the task.

 Task 2.1: Code Refactoring
 ====